 Patricia Cortes, Associate Professor of Markets, Public Policy and Law, is studying gender inequality, particularly gender differences in the process of negotiating job offers.

-Audrey Holm, doctoral candidate in Management and Organizations, is examining outcomes following the reintroduction of formerly incarcerated individuals into the workplace.
+Audrey Holm, Lecturer in Management and Organizations, is examining outcomes following the reintroduction of formerly incarcerated individuals into the workplace.